maxxiimo/the-front-end-manifesto/mobile-foundation.md

 There are a number of different solutions you can use to deliver mobile based on User Agent Sniffing.
 Take a look at the [Mobile Solutions Roundup][Mobile Roundup] in the Appendix to get an idea of what's out there.
 To deliver our mobile views we will use the quickest and simplest solution: Tiago Scolari's [mobylette][] gem with [jQuery Mobile][] for our user interface.
 Here are the steps you will follow to implement this solution:

-**Step 1:** Copy all the [base-mobile][] files ffrom the simple solution folder and place them into their corresponding directories, i.e. stylesheets/mobile files go in stylesheets/mobile in your application.
+**Step 1:** Copy all the [base-mobile][] files from the simple solution folder and place them into their corresponding directories, i.e. stylesheets/mobile files go in stylesheets/mobile in your application.

 **Step 2:** Add the following to your application.rb file: